|

 contact with your hands for long periods of time, which makes both

-How can I do touch-ups and repairs on my nails at home?
+of you vulnerable to viruses and other contagious diseases. (back to top) How can I do touch-ups and repairs on my nails at home?

 The great thing about Heavenly Nail's Gel Nails is there will rarely be a need!!!